rl329/Midterm-Calculator/readme.md

 ## Design Pattern

-### Singleton Design Pattern

-    This design would ensure only a single history is maintained throughout the calculator session.
-This would help it keep clean and orgainzed and have everything be stored under one history.
-    The calc_history.py code includes _history where it states that only one instance of the history exists across the program.

-    The design patterns I used were the command pattern and Singleton Pattern throughout my code.

 ### Plugin System (Command Pattern)

     For starters, the command pattern is where I loadded my pluggins ('add', 'subtract', 'multiply', 'divivde').